macarc/PipeScore/README.md

 - Playback
 - Parts, repeats, second timings
 - Ties, triplets, time signatures, text boxes
+- Harmony staves
+- Multiple tunes and pages
-- Importing from the Bagpipe Music Writer format
+- Importing/exporting from the Bagpipe Music Writer format
+- Exporting to PDF
-- Automatic saving, downloading and uploading of files
+- Cloud saving, downloading and uploading of files
+- Multi-language interface (currently English and French)
+- Intuitive user interface for all of the above
-- ~12000 lines of code
+- ~16000 lines of code (including tests)

 ## Documentation